yoonsikp/family.md/uti.md

 - TMP/SMX (double strength) 160mg/800mg BID for 3 days

 ## Complicated UTI Medications
 Consider possibility of bacteremia.
 Use culture and sensitivity to guide treatment.
-Nitrofurantoin should not be used.
+Nitrofurantoin should not be used for systemic involvement.
+Caution with antibiotic choice in pregnancy.